We welcome Jewish and non-Jewish family members!

 We welcome all CBI families to mark lifecycle events such as baby namings, b’nai mitzvah, and occasions of bereavement with the community.
 Individuals not of the Jewish faith can participate in these ceremonies in various ways.
 Rabbi Spitz is available to discuss options for participation.

 Everyone is welcome to attend our abundant and varied programs and classes.
-We offer a full array of learning from Introduction to Judaism to Conversational Yiddish.
+We offer a full array of learning including an Introduction to Judaism course.
 We also welcome the opportunity to help provide your children with a Jewish education, from preschool at our Child Development Center through Religious School (K-12.)

 Keruv (to come closer), spearheaded by the Federation of Jewish Men’s Clubs (a constituent arm of the Conservative Movement), was formed to meet the needs of interfaith couples and families.
 Click to here to find out more about interfaith inclusion.